Tag Archive for: root bound plants

 1. Avoid impulse buys.

-Believe it or not, some nurseries carry plants that will NOT grow well in your area.
-There are many times I have seen hydrangeas offered at my local big box store.
-While I would LOVE to be able to grow hydrangea in my Southwest garden, I know that within a few weeks of planting – it will soon languish and die.
+Believe it or not, some nurseries carry plants that will not grow well in your area.
+I have often seen hydrangeas offered at my local big box store.
+While I would LOVE to be able to grow hydrangeas in my Southwest garden, I know that within a few weeks of planting, they will soon languish and die.

-Don’t assume that just because your local nursery sells a certain type of plant, that it will grow in your climate.
+Don’t assume that just because your local nursery sells a certain type of plant, it will grow in your climate.
 Sadly, this is particularly true of big box stores.

 Why do the stores stock plants that won’t grow in the local climate?
 The answer is simple – most people are drawn to these plants because they are colorful and beautiful.
-So, they inevitably purchase them assuming that they will grow in their garden.
+So, they inevitably purchase them, assuming that they will grow in their garden.
 A few weeks later, they are dismayed when their new plant becomes sickly and dies.
 This leads to many people believing that they have a black thumb.

 smaller-sized container